figment-networks/indexer-scheduler/README.md

 ### Debug with VSCode

 The `.vscode` directory contains a launch config to debug scheduler.
+To start debugging, open the Debug panel (⇧⌘D) and click the green arrow.